zdavison/iOS2/Week2/lab.md

 Bonus
 -----------

+- Can you make other cells close their 'drawers' whenever a new cell opens its own?
 - How would we handle adding 'elasticity' to the cell, eg: Allowing the user to swipe it further, but when they release, it bounces back.
 Can you do this?

 Tips